d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 - **--securebootkeys=SECUREBOOT**

 Use this flag to perform actions on secure boot keys.
 Possible values include defaultkeys: resets all keys to default, deletekeys: deletes all keys, deletepk: deletes all product keys.

+#### Login Parameters

+The following parameters can be included to login to a server in the same line as the command is run.

+- **--url=URL**

+If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

+- **-u User, --user=USER**

+If you are not logged in yet, including this flag along with the password and URL flags can be used to login to a server in the same command.

+- **-p Password, --password=PASSWORD**

+If you are not logged in yet, use this flag along with the user and URL flags to login.
+Use the provided iLO password corresponding to the username you gave to login.

+- **--https**

+Use the provided CA bundle or SSL certificate with your login to connect securely to the system in remote mode.
+This flag has no effect in local mode.

 #### Inputs